-All Saints Episcopal School was founded as St. Christopher’s Episcopal School in 1956 by several community leaders who were seeking to provide a quality private school opportunity for the Lubbock community.
+The 1950s: All Saints Episcopal School was founded as St. Christopher’s Episcopal School in 1956 by several community leaders who were seeking to provide a quality private school opportunity for the Lubbock community.
 An accelerated and enriched educational program was needed in Lubbock to meet the needs of children.
 The school opened, offering a Preschool and Kindergarten program.

-Although the school used the name “St. Christopher’s” and used the church’s property, it was not a part of the parish.
-Early in 1960, the status of the school changed when the vestry of St. Christopher’s Church voted to include the school as part of the church.
+The 1960s: Early in 1960, the status of the school changed when the vestry of St. Christopher’s Church voted to include the school as part of the church.

-The fourth, fifth, and sixth grades being added in consecutive years from 1961 through 1963.
+The fourth, fifth, and sixth grades were added in consecutive years from 1961 through 1963.
 The first sixth grade graduation was held in 1963.

-In the June of 1975, St. Christopher’s School, having operated nineteen years as a mission under St. Christopher’s Episcopal Church, became a free-standing Episcopal Institution, changing its name to All Saints Episcopal School in reflection of the three Episcopal Churches in the area, St. Christopher’s, St. Paul’s, and St. Stephen’s.
+In the 1970s: In June of 1975, St. Christopher’s School, having operated nineteen years as a mission under St. Christopher’s Episcopal Church, became a free-standing Episcopal Institution, changing its name to All Saints Episcopal School in reflection of the three Episcopal Churches in the area, St. Christopher’s, St. Paul’s, and St. Stephen’s.
 All directions and policies for the school were transferred to an independent Board of Trustees.

-Faced with limited space for the student body, a capital campaign was undertaken for All Saints to build its own facility.
+In the 1980s and the 1990s: Faced with limited space for the student body, a capital campaign was undertaken for All Saints to build its own facility.
 The school moved into a rented facility in September 1980 and remained there until September 1984, when it moved to its 53-acre campus located at 3222 103rd Street.
 Grades 7-9 were added when the school moved to its new facility.
 The school remains at this location today with additional building spaces and upgraded facilities.